 Scotland is a country definitely worth visiting.
 All the wonders of the UK can be found here including great architecture, world famous landmarks and breathtaking landscapes.
 After a good pub?
 Scotland has more than its fair share.
 The same goes for quality accommodation.

-We paid a visit to two of Scotland’s greatest cities, Edinburgh and Glasgow, this month, and had a fantastic time.
+We paid a visit to two of Scotland’s greatest cities, Edinburgh and Glasgow, and had a fantastic time.
 Between the initial landing and the final farewell, we crammed in loads, even if the trip was only four days.

 We flew into Edinburgh on a Tuesday morning from Gatwick Airport.
 Total journey time: 45 minutes.
 We could have got a train from King’s Cross, but it would have taken four hours.
 If you choose your days wisely, you can get some excellent deals.
 Our flights only set us back £40 each, and were direct.

 Edinburgh Airport is very close to the city centre, and well connected by public transport.
 A simple Airlink 100 bus ride will only take you half an hour, but we chose to take a tram instead – which is equally fast.
 The trams come every seven minutes, and a return fare for adults costs £8.50.

 Hungry for some breakfast, we headed to Leo’s Beanery: a cute little café just down the road, serving artisan coffee and local produce.
 I went for an eggs royale, the other half, scrambled eggs and wilted spinach.
 We shared a pot of tea and finished off the meal with a delicious avocado cake.
 Leo’s is one of those places that really speaks to you through its interiors.
 There are old photos on the wall of a previous owner, and a bookshelf with interesting reads on it like a retro travel guide.